Bonum S. Wilson III

 Margaret Fanning Horn

-Margaret (Meg) Fanning Horn, a 1994 graduate of the University of South Carolina School of Law, joined Wilson & Heyward LLC in 2002, and focuses primarily on civil litigation, insurance defense, and domestic law.
+Margaret (Meg) Fanning Horn, a 1994 graduate of the University of South Carolina School of Law, joined the firm in 2002, and focuses primarily on civil litigation, insurance defense, and domestic law.
 Ms. Horn received her undergraduate Bachelor of Arts degree in English and Political Science from Emory University in Atlanta, GA, in 1989.

 Upon graduation from law school, Meg began work as a prosecutor in General Sessions Court with the First Judicial Circuit Solicitor’s office in Orangeburg, SC.
 While there, she specialized in the prosecution of cases involving both violent crimes against women, as well as sex crimes against women and children.
 As lead chair, she tried numerous cases of criminal sexual conduct against women and children to verdict in Orangeburg, Calhoun and Dorchester Counties.
 She prosecuted murder cases solo, and served as second chair prosecutor in the death penalty case of State of South Carolina v.
 Myra Pearson, involving the murder of a child in Calhoun County, and State v.
 Herman Hughes, involving the robbery and murder of a video poker attendant.
 She served as second chair in State v.
 Duncan Proctor, the “Lowcountry Rapist” and State v.
 Phillip Therrien, the “Pillowcase Rapist”.